gebeer/FieldtypeImageReference/README.md

 16. Add the field to any template
 17. You are now ready to use the field

+### Permissions
+The module installs 2 permissions:
+* imagereference-folder-upload
+* imagereference-folder-delete
+If you want non-superusers to be able to upload and delete images in folders, you need to assign those permissions to their roles.

 ### How to use in template files
 ```php
 // render image